Trip: Upper Mustang Trail

 Grade: Trekking – Moderate

-Mustang is the name of a district in the far north west of Nepal..
+Mustang is the name of a district in the far north west of Nepal.
 One of the most remote areas, it is a geographic extension of the Tibetan plateau, a windswept land of mountains preserving the last authentic remains of Tibetan culture.
 This area was completely isolated from the rest of the world, and only opened to trekking groups in 1991.
 The barley, potatoes and buckwheat grown here are the staple diet around the major villages of Ghame & Tsarang.
-We continue till we come to the ancient walled fortress city of Lo Manthang.
-From here the border of Tibet is just a stone's throw. after this we back from same trail or possible to we head back towards Jomsom via sacred pilgrimage site of Muktinath.
+We continue until we come to the ancient walled fortress city of Lo Manthang.
+From here the border of Tibet is just a stones throw away.
+After this we head back from same trail or possibly to we head back towards Jomsom via sacred pilgrimage site of Muktinath.